affanmustafa/affanmustafa/README.md

 # 💫 About Me:
 Hey this coding thing is kinda fun.
-I do it in Node, Nest, React, Next and some Rust these days
+I do it in Node, Nest, React, Next.
+Building Orbit, an AI powered Social Media Strategy Hub

 # 🔗 Website:
 https://affanmustafa.vercel.app/